Sheraaa/-Java-PostgreSQL-Project/README.md

-# -Java-PostgreSQL-Project
+# Java-PostgreSQL-Project
 The "Java-PostgreSQL Academic Collaboration Platform" is an integrated web-based solution that brings together the power of Java programming and PostgreSQL database management to facilitate seamless collaboration between educators and students within an academic environment.

-This project was a collaborative effort completed by teams of two students.
+This project was a collaborative effort completed by teams of two students: Mariam Miclauri and myself.

 ## Table of Contents